quinb96/tkAudioConverter/README.md

 Next, go to your Windows search bar which is on the bottom left corner a white rectangle box.

-Type ``Environment Variables``, without the quotes, then press "enter".
+Type ``Environment Variables``, without the quotes, then press Enter.

 A System Properties window comes up.
 At the bottom right corner of the window, click ``Environment Variables``